GfSE/SAF-Specification/stakeholders.md

 * Who provides the inputs to a critical function?
 # IV&V Engineer
 Definition - IV&V Engineer
-Individuals or groups responsible for integration, verification and validation. [tbd] IV&V Engineers are individuals or groups responsible for integration, validation and verification during development of the system.
+Individuals or groups responsible for integration, verification and validation.
+IV&V Engineers are individuals or groups responsible for integration, validation and verification during development of the system.
 Integration, Verification and Validation are activities that are performed simultaneously, and alternately i.e. virtual integration is used to validate requirements, verification of prototypes is performed to validate requirements and design decisions, verification of interfaces is performed during integration on various integration levels allowing to gather enough test coverage.

 ## Concern